 The evidence is clear that couples are waiting to have children at a later age.
-While some studies suggest a link between a father’s age and a mental health diagnosis among offspring, a new Dutch study considered the behavior problems of children born to older parents among a general population.
+While some studies suggest a link between a father’s age and a mental health diagnosis among offspring, a new Dutch study considered the behavioral problems of children born to older parents among a general population.

 Specifically, researchers looked at externalizing behaviors (e.g., aggression) and internalizing behaviors (e.g., anxiety, depression) of children born to older parents when the youth were 10 to 12 years old.

 Investigators discovered that children of older parents tend to have fewer externalizing behavior problems than children of younger parents.
 The researchers also found that parents’ age was unrelated to children’s internalizing behaviors.

 The study was done by researchers at Utrecht University, Vrije Universiteit Amsterdam, Erasmus Medical Center, and University Medical Center Groningen.
 The study appears in Child Development, a journal of the Society for Research in Child Development.

 “Evidence points to an association between fathers’ age and autism spectrum disorders and schizophrenia, so we wanted to know if there is an association in the general population between parents’ age and common behavior problems in children, beyond the clinical diagnoses,” said the study leader Dr. Marielle Zondervan-Zwijnenburg, a postdoctoral researcher at Utrecht University.

 “With respect to common behavior problems, we found no reason for future parents to worry about a harmful effect of having a child at an older age.”

 Researchers analyzed the problem behavior of 32,892 Dutch children when they were 10 to 12 years old.
 Behavioral problems was rated by fathers, mothers, teachers, and the children themselves through a series of standardized instruments.